 Invoice Factoring vs. Bank Loans

-Every business needs funding at some point – some need it just to get started, others need it to meet payroll, and others need it for business expansion purposes.
+Every business needs funding at some point.
+Some need it just to get started, others need it to meet payroll, and others need it for business expansion purposes.
 But not every type of funding will be available to business owners.
 If you run a small business, you may be restricted to alternative financing due to strict qualification requirements including a high business credit score and significant collateral.
 Luckily, alternative financing provides a solution, with one option in particular growing in popularity amongst business owners – invoice factoring.

 New business owners probably aren’t as familiar with factoring as they are with traditional financing options, so let’s break down the differences between factoring vs. bank loans.